From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experimental Details

 \section{Experimental Details}

-\textbf{Environments.}~~We evaluate our methods on two control environments from the Gymnasiums library: Mountain Car Continuous and Reacher.
+\textbf{Environments.}~~We evaluate our methods on \diff{four} control environments from the Gymnasium library: Mountain Car Continuous, Reacher, \diff{Hopper, and HalfCheetah}.
 The first is a classic control environment, which consists of a car placed stochastically in the middle of a sinusoidal valley, with the goal state on top of the right hill.
 The state is defined by two continuous variables: the position of the car along the $x$-axis $p\in[-1.2, 0.6]$, and the velocity of the car $v\in[-0.07, 0.07]$.
 The only possible action is to apply an acceleration $a\in[-1, 1]$ to the car.
-The \verb|standard| task is defined as $R_{\text{standard},t}=-0.1a^2$, until the goal is reached and a reward of $R_{\text{standard},t}=100$ is obtained, and the episode is ended.
+The \codeblue{standard} task is defined as $R_{\text{standard},t}=-0.1a^2$, until the goal is reached and a reward of $R_{\text{standard},t}=100$ is obtained, and the episode ends.
 If the goal is not reached, the episode ends after 999 steps.
-We introduce three additional tasks: \verb|left|, which is the same as the standard task, but with the goal moved to the top of the left hill ($p\le-1.1$); \verb|height|, which gives a reward of $R_{\text{height},t}=h^2$ at each time step that $h\ge0.2$, with $h=\sin(3p) * 0.45 + 0.55$ being the height of the car; \verb|speed|, which gives a reward of $R_{\text{speed},t}=v^2$ at each time step.
-In the \verb|left| task, the episode ends when the car reaches the left goal, while in the \verb|height| and \verb|speed| tasks, the episode ends when the car reaches the right goal.
+We introduce three additional tasks: \codeblue{left}, which is the same as the standard task, but with the goal moved to the top of the left hill ($p\le-1.1$); \codeblue{height}, which gives a reward of $R_{\text{height},t}=h^2$ at each time step for which $h\ge0.2$, with $h=\sin(3p) * 0.45 + 0.55$ being the height of the car; \codeblue{speed}, which gives a reward of $R_{\text{speed},t}=v^2$ at each time step.
+In the \verb|left| task, the episode ends when the car reaches the left goal, while in the \codeblue{height} and \codeblue{speed} tasks, the episode ends when the car reaches the right goal.